Written by: Centre for Men's Health

 How do we measure free T?

-While free testosterone can be measured directly, it can be calculated reliably using a formula based on levels of total testosterone, SHBG and albumin.
-Usually the lab will do this for you, but you can do it yourself as well https://www.pctag.uk/testosterone-calculator/ .
+While free testosterone can be measured directly, it can also be calculated reliably using a formula based on levels of total testosterone, SHBG and albumin.
+The most widely used version of this calculation is the Vermeulen formula, developed by Belgian endocrinologist Alvaro Vermeulen and colleagues.10 Usually the lab will do this for you, but you can do it yourself as well https://www.pctag.uk/testosterone-calculator/ .
 A simpler way of looking at it is the Free Androgen Index, calculated by dividing your total testosterone level by your SHBG level and then multiplying the result by 100.

 A separate measure, bioavailable testosterone, takes account of the fact that the bonds to albumin are comparatively weak and reversible.
 It is calculated by adding free testosterone to albumin-bound testosterone.